Farothtc/pokedex/README.md

-# Pokemons With React.ts + Axios !
+# Pokemons With React.ts + React Router + Axios !

-Lets begin !
+A simple website for the informations on pokemon.